The Best Paint For Stucco In FL

 There are three different choices for painting stucco.

-Elastomeric paints are the most flexible and thickest paint for applying to stucco.
+Elastomeric paints are the most flexible and thickest paints for applying to stucco.
 The cost is similar to other masonry paints.

-- Elastomeric paints such as UltraSpec create a waterproof barrier and are the most flexible paint we will be discussing.
+- Elastomeric paint, such as UltraSpec, create a waterproof barrier and is the most flexible paint we will be discussing.

-- In addition, elastomeric paints such as Conflex Elastomeric paint are thicker than any other stucco paint.
+- In addition, elastomeric paint, such as Conflex elastomeric paint, is thicker than any other stucco paint.
 This thickness allows the paint to bridge cracks up to 1/32″.

-- Many elastomeric paints are breathable, meaning the moisture behind the paint transfers out.
+- Many elastomeric paints are breathable, meaning any moisture trapped behind the paint transfers out.

-- Because the paint is so thick, coverage is poor.
-Elastomeric paints such as Behr Elastomeric typically average 100 square feet per gallon.
+- Because the paint is so thick, a gallon of paint might go 25-35% as far as an acrylic or universal paint.
+Elastomeric paints, such as Behr Elastomeric, typically average 100 square feet per gallon.

 Which Elastomeric Product Is The Best Paint For Stucco In FL?

-There is not one Elastomeric paint that is significantly better than another.
-If color retention is your primary concern, the Benjamin Moores uses Gennex technology in UltraSpec Masonry Elastomeric to reduce fading.
+There is not one elastomeric paint that is significantly better than another.
+If color retention is your primary concern, Benjamin Moore’s uses Gennex technology in UltraSpec Masonry Elastomeric to reduce fading.
 In addition, it is also a breathable paint, but so is PPG Perma Crete and Behr Elastomeric.

 The following products qualify for “Best Paint For Stucco In FL.”

-Masonry Acrylic paints are very similar to elastomeric paints.
+Masonry Acrylic paint is very similar to elastomeric paint.
 It is like the difference between a chocolate donut and a glazed donut.